-Around 1760 he was sold to a Captain Isaac Mills who had him trained in military ways by a William Burke.
+Around 1760, Brace was sold to a Captain Isaac Mills who had him trained in military ways by a William Burke.
 Brace served as an enslaved sailor-soldier aboard Mills’ vessel during in the Seven Years War, also known as The French and Indian War.
-He received five wounds in a battle with a Spanish ship during the fight for control of Havana Cuba.
+He received five wounds in a battle with a Spanish ship during the fight for control of Havana, Cuba.

-In 1784 he moved to Poultney, Vermont.
+In 1784, he moved to Poultney, Vermont.
 He worked to save money and purchased land in what is now called Ames Hollow.
 He worked for a number of years in Dorset, Vermont, to save up funds to develop his land.
-While living in Dorset he met and married an African widow Susannah Dublin.
+While living in Dorset he met and married an African widow, Susannah Dublin.
 She already had two children and together they had three more children.
-In 1795 they returned to Poultney to build and manage their farm on Ames Hollow Road.
+In 1795, they returned to Poultney to build and manage their farm on Ames Hollow Road.
 They suffered considerable indignities while living in Dorset and Poultney.
 Susannah was forced to bind over her two children to a couple in Dorset as indentured servants.
-A neighbor in Poultney Jery Gorman was a jealous spiteful person who coveted their land, turned his cattle lose in their crops, tapped their maple trees, and harassed them.
+A neighbor in Poultney, Jery Gorman was a jealous, spiteful person who coveted their land, turned his cattle loose in their crops, tapped their maple trees, and harassed them.
 He even tried to force the Brace’s children into indentured servitude.